CogentRoleplayCommunity/FogentRoleplay/src/Characters/PC/RPBCACUEAIIBH/Annakishi.md

 Race: Kiki (Chitinkin)

-Height: 4' 9" ...not counting a poir of foot long antennae waving from the top of her head the top few inches slightly bent.
+Height: 4' 9" ...not counting a pair of foot long antennae waving from the top of her head the top few inches slightly bent.

 Weight: ~ 92 lb